2026 Breeding Plans

 See Pascha at 1 year 8 months

-See Justice and Pascha training in nosework, August – November 2024
+See Pascha training in nosework, August – November 2024

 (This is the master page with links to ALL of my dog’s training photos.
 Check back frequently because I am adding photos all the time as I edit each day’s training photos.
-It will take me till the end of 2025 to finish editing all the photos.)
+It will take me a long to finish editing all the photos.)